Saluting John Arne Riise & his ability to hit the ball really bloody hard

 Riise is almost singlehandedly responsible for the exponential growth of adjectives in football’s lexicon.
 Why?
 Watch any of Riise’s strikes and a simple staple of the genre just won’t do it justice.

 Perhaps the best example is Riise’s rocket-powered drive in Liverpool’s 3-1 win over Manchester United in November 2001.
-This a goal Riise made this comment about: “I didn’t even feel like I’d hit it.”
+This was the goal Riise made this comment about: “I didn’t even feel like I’d hit it.”

 I’d watch that film.